okta/okta-developer-docs/packages/@okta/vuepress-site/archive/php/protect-your-api/index.md

 **Learning outcomes**

-* Configure a web API to use Okta
+* Configure a web API to use Okta.
-* Define which endpoints require authorization and which don't
+* Define which endpoints require authorization and which don't.
-* Enable Cross-Origin Resource Sharing (CORS) for the API
+* Enable Cross-Origin Resource Sharing (CORS) for the API.
-* Test the API is secure
+* Test that the API is secure.

 **What you need**